 We envision a world where no one dies from a mosquito bite.
 More than a decade into our mission, our work has contributed to historic progress toward this goal.
 Now, we’re mobilizing the political commitment, funding, and innovation required to achieve what would be one of the greatest humanitarian accomplishments – ending malaria within our generation.

 Thanks to sustained efforts by the US and partner governments, non-profit organizations and individuals, the world has made historic progress in the fight against malaria.
 This progress has unlocked immeasurable human potential, improved the health of hundreds of millions of people and will save and improve lives for generations to come.

 “Stunning progress against malaria in the past decade has allowed the world to imagine a different future.”

 — H.E.
 ELLEN JOHNSON SIRLEAF, FORMER PRESIDENT OF LIBERIA AND END MALARIA COUNCIL MEMBER

 ACCELERATING THE PATH TO ELIMINATION

 Thanks to historic progress against this disease, the world has set its sights on an ambitious target: ending malaria in our lifetimes.
-With 21 countries on track to eliminate malaria by 2020, the next three years are critical to ensure that the funding, innovation and leadership are in place to meet this milestone and put us on the path to make malaria no more.
+With 11 countries on track to eliminate malaria by 2020, the next two years are critical to ensure that the funding, innovation and leadership are in place to meet this milestone and put us on the path to make malaria no more.

 Cumulative returns on investment if we end malaria within a generation